-Due to a huge size of expat community, Doha is filled with restaurants that offer cuisines from all over the world to make sure they cater to every taste bud.
+Due to the huge size of the expat community, Doha is filled with restaurants that offer cuisines from all over the world to make sure they cater to every taste bud.
 However, Arabic cuisine is an integral part of the culture here and some of those are worth a try!
 The food here is largely influenced by Iranian and Indian cuisines.
 So, whether you are planning to visit Qatar anytime soon or have been living in Qatar for quite a while, trying out Arabic cuisine is not an experience that you should miss.
 Here are some of the most popular dishes that you must try at least once in order to complete your experience of Qatar.

 Machboos is a very famous rice based dish that is prepared with a variety of marinated meats or seafood of your choice.
 It may have rose water or lemon juice sprinkled before serving to add an extra flavour.
-If all the spices in this delicious dish are not enough for you, you can ask for a spicy salsa dip that the restaurant will be happy to serve to you to go along.
+If all the spices in this delicious dish are not enough for you, you can ask for a spicy salsa dip that the restaurant will be happy to serve you to go along.

 Kebab remains as one of the most popular and versatile foods in Qatar.
 Many restaurants in Doha serve excellent grilled meat along with a variety of bread.
 Kebab King, situated in Bin Omran area, serves one of the best Kebab grilled meat in Doha, prices are reasonable too.

 A street in Old Al Ghanim, houses some excellent eateries, which specialises in grills/kebabs.
 Lamzani Grill and Khosh Kebab are popular destinations for Kababs lovers in Doha who have been dishing out excellent kebabs and attract a sizable crowd on weekends that finding a place is very difficult during the weekend.